Glendon

 How to Pronounce Glendon

 Our model has identified 2 different pronunciations for the name Glendon.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 85.0% confident that Glendon is pronounced as GLEHN-duhn.
-The next most likely pronunciation is GLEHN-dohn, at 15.0% confidence.
+Our model is 85.0% confident that Glendon is pronounced as GLEHN-duhn, which has 2 syllables.
+The next most likely pronunciation is GLEHN-dohn, at 15.0% confidence, with 2 syllables.

 GLEHN-duhn (2 syllables)